 GoodtoKnow user Inga said: 'I had bad morning sickness - my advice is to drink a lot of water and eat as soon as you get up - even before you get out of bed.
-Get your husband to bring you the food in bed!'
+Get your partner to bring you the food in bed!'

 Acupressure points on the wrists can really help to relieve nausea, in all instances, not just morning sickness.